 Once the storm is over, make sure the system is safe before turning on your HVAC system.
 First, make sure there are no signals of damage and get rid of any debris from around the equipment.
 Try to examine and verify there is no apparent harm to any of the refrigerant or electrical lines running from your AC.
 Call 405-432-2197 for a system inspection if appears there has been any damage or flooding to the equipment.
 Once you’ve had the equipment checked by a technician to ensure safe function, turn the heating and cooling system back on as soon as possible to help dry the home and limit mold from getting into your system or ductwork.

-If there was any damage to your equipment, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Gordon's Service Experts Heating & Air Conditioning and ask about our Ultimate Protection Plan to help keep your HVAC system in working order through all the seasons.
+If there was any damage to your equipment, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Gordon's Service Experts Heating & Air Conditioning and ask about our membership options to help keep your HVAC system in working order through all the seasons.